ideasonpurpose/wp-data-model/README.md

 - AWS Credentials should be created from **IAM > Users > Security Credentials** for user **iop-cams**.
 Duplicate **.env.sample** and update the values in that file
 - AWS API-Gateway now references the lambda using `$LATEST` instead of a published version to make deploying updates simpler.
 The **Lambda Function** setting is found in the API Gateway Resource's POST - Integration Request options
 - Use this link to switch to the correct organization account role: [AWS Login](https://signin.aws.amazon.com/switchrole?roleName=OrganizationAccountAccessRole&account=iop003&displayName=IOP&color=B7CA9D)

+### Composer Updates

+The Docker Compose Composer service will mount and use local auth credentials if they exist in **~/.composer/auth.json**.
+If those credentials don't exist and Composer hits an API rate limit, pasting a token will create a new auth.json file in the mount which with persist on the host system.

 ### GitHub Actions